Tax Benefits for Military Personnel

 Deductible Expenses

-Previous to the 2017 Tax Cuts and Jobs Act (TCJA), the following military expenses can be deducted as a miscellaneous itemized deduction subject to the 2% AGI floor, but the 2017 TCJA eliminated these deductions:
+Before the 2017 Tax Cuts and Jobs Act (TCJA), these military expenses could be deducted as a miscellaneous itemized deduction subject to the 2% AGI floor, but the 2017 TCJA eliminated these deductions until 2026:

 Extensions for Filing and Paying Tax